 Women’s Business Center Organization

 As a program of the York County Economic Alliance, the Women’s Business Center Organization (WBCO) serves as the leading resource to inspire and empower women in business and the community.
 WBCO provides opportunities for professional development, education, advocacy and mentorship to women in business.
 WBCO is committed to having membership reflect the broad spectrum of diverse and talent women in York County.
-We would like to thank our Series Sponsor, Alternative HR.

 Here you will find events and resources that are open to celebrate, support, promote, and advance the success of women in business – a reflection of our thriving business community and all that we offer.

 The WBCO membership is made up of over 100 women in York County.
 Attending the lunches or other WBCO programs will assist you with developing your professional network as well as provide a trusted group of women to serve as a sounding board when needed.

 Micro-grant Program: For woman-owned businesses, the YoCo Bloom grant program is offered at the end of each season.

 Business Trainings: The Small Business Development Program can help in all stages of business growth.
 Learn more here.

 We provide professional women an opportunity to connect with more experienced woman in business and careers to get advice and professional development lessons to help them succeed in their professional goals.
 The first cohort launched in September with 10 talented women committed to learning from one another and enhancing their engagement within the community.